-How disability insurance can help divorce planning
+The role of disability insurance in divorce planning

 If you become disabled and can no longer earn income from employment or can no longer earn the same amount of income, you may still be required to provide spousal/child support.
-In order to continue making payments, you may be forced to sell your assets, including business interests, if you don't have other income.
+To continue making payments, you may be forced to sell your assets, including business interests, if you don't have other income.
 Just as worrying, if you can no longer afford child support or alimony payments, your ex's income would become the sole source of support for your dependents, leaving them with a substantial economic burden.

-Long-term disability insurance helps avoid situations like this by replacing lost income if you become sick or disabled and can no longer earn the same level of income as you once did.
+Long-term disability insurance helps avoid situations like this by replacing lost income if you become sick or disabled and can no longer earn the same f income as you once did.
 This replacement income can let you continue making child support and alimony payments, bringing more financial confidence for you, your spouse – and your shared dependents.

 How disability coverage works